KazKozDev/dataset-creator/README.md

 Tool for creating and managing training datasets for LLM.
 Generates domain-specific examples through a web interface.

-## What is LLM Dataset Creator?

-LLM Dataset Creator is an open-source toolkit designed for AI researchers and ML engineers who need to create high-quality training datasets for language models.
+Designed for AI researchers and ML engineers who need to create high-quality training datasets for language models.
 The platform provides an environment for generating, validating, and managing domain-specific data examples.

 The tool enables professionals to create structured datasets, process them in batches, and ensure data quality through integrated validation tools.